carlosjhr64/pkg-goto/README.md

 it shifts out ./bin from PATH.
 Likewise, if it finds a ./lib directory, it prepends ./lib to RUBYLIB, else it shifts out ./lib from RUBYLIB.
-Finally, if it finds a .theme file, it set the omf theme to that specified in the file, else it sets the theme to `$default_theme`.
+Finally, if it finds a .theme file, it sets the omf theme to that specified in the file, else it sets the theme to `$default_theme`.

 For directories deeper than depth 3, say ~/a/b/c/d/e/f, one can iterate down: